+From an early age, I was aware that, for me at least, something was not quite right with the traditional romantic setup.
 The ever-present, life-long expectations of one partner on the other, the pressure to perform at home and conform to society’s expectations.
 The challenge of balancing the comfort of emotional stability and commitment with the multifaceted task of living and the push towards self-actualisation and fierce independence.
 And, most notably, that big taboo: the others.
 “Does wearing a ring cause a clog to your testicles so that you cease being attracted to all women other than your wife?” asked Janet Hardy in “The Ethical Slut”.

-This didn’t make any sense at all.
-I knew I loved my girlfriend, and I would show her in countless ways day in and day out.
-Our relationship was a happy, deep and satisfying one; yet, I also felt attracted to other fellow humans.
-Not having the freedom to explore those connections when and if I saw fit was disheartening.
-I needed to find a way to come to terms with this and to make it a functional part of my life.
-A few years, and three monogamous relationships later, I found the internal clarity to come out as non-monogamous to my girlfriend of that time.
-We tried our hardest to make it work but after two long years, I had to realise I was deluding myself that she had accepted me for who I was and she was deluding herself that I would be “the One” and that I would “love only her”.
-In her mind, it turned out, non-monogamy was “just a phase” and she had chosen to “play along and let me be” until I came to my senses.
+And so it was that, after much soul-searching, in my late 20s and three relationships later, I found the internal clarity to come out as non-monogamous to my girlfriend of that time – as well as to myself.
+We tried our hardest to make it work but after two long years, we had to realise I was deluding myself that she had accepted me for who I was, and she was deluding herself that I would be “the One”.
+In her mind, it turned out, non-monogamy was “just a phase” and she had chosen to “let me be” until I came to my senses.
+I was broken-hearted and in shock.
 Who had I been talking to for all that time?

 Exclusiveness is comfortable and convenient.
 It helps us relax and put the relationship in self-drive mode.
 By operating under the silent covenant that “we have been chosen for life”, our partner is “committed to us” and that “there is no external threat”, we can safely shift our attention to work, friends, family and ourselves.
 It is a small step from here to not putting any more effort towards our loved one.

 My personal opinion is that there is nothing wrong with you.
-Simply, you unknowingly set yourself up for failure.
+Rather, you may have unknowingly set yourself up for failure.
 The tight commitment required by monogamy can be highly rewarding, but presents a set of challenges that are not for everyone.
 There is a wealth of relationships frameworks out there which are equally gratifying and better suit the needs of different individuals.
 Regrettably, despite societal advances in the acceptance of different sexual orientations, we are not taught to explore and discuss relationship alternatives to traditional married life.